krompaco/record-collector/docs/content-record-collector-net/en/pages/getting-started.md

 dotnet test ./src/Krompaco.RecordCollector.Generator/Krompaco.RecordCollector.Generator.csproj --logger "console;verbosity=detailed"
 ```

-This will write static HTML pages of your site as well asd assets you put in Web project's wwwroot folder to the path you specified in the appsettings file as `StaticSiteRootPath`.
+This will write static HTML pages of your site with the assets you put in Web project's wwwroot folder to the path you specified in the appsettings file as `StaticSiteRootPath`.

 ### Check static site locally